Keto Nacho Cheese Sauce

 a plate of nachos with jalapenos

-Delicious Keto Nacho Cheese sauce recipes are hard to find, but our mixture of sharp cheddar, fontina, and swiss cheese hits it right out of the ballpark.
+Good nacho cheese sauce recipes are hard to find, but this mixture of sharp cheddar, fontina, and swiss hits it right out of the ballpark.

-While many keto queso sauces can’t achieve the right texture because they use almond flour or xanthan gum, our recipe uses a secret ingredient – sodium citrate!
-By using sodium citrate, the proteins in the cheese sauce become more soluble while lowering the level of acidity in the sauce.
-It gives the sauce a smooth and creamy texture without curdling the cheese, which makes the perfect topper for keto nachos.
-This is a much better alternative than the grainy consistency that comes with an almond flour thickener or a slimy cheese sauce when xanthan gum is used.
+While many queso sauces can’t get the right texture because they use almond flour or xanthan gum, this recipe uses a secret ingredient – sodium citrate!
+Sodium citrate makes the proteins in the cheese more soluble while lowering the acidity.
+It gives the sauce a smooth, creamy texture without curdling, perfect for pouring over nachos.
+Way better than the grainy mess you get with almond flour or the slimy consistency from xanthan gum.

-Some keto queso dip recipes even use American cheese since it is easy to melt and creamy, but it is highly processed and high in carbs.
-In fact, American cheese is not even considered a real cheese; it is a cheese ‘cheese product’.
+Some queso dip recipes use American cheese since it melts easily, but it’s highly processed and higher in carbs.
+American cheese isn’t even considered real cheese – it’s a “cheese product.”

 Youtube